tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 argument to match the Fst between Africans and Europeans, use 0.15.

 ### Qustions?
-* How do the results for EAS and AFR compare?
+* Which population, EAS or AFR, has the best prediction?
+* What are the reasons for the differences in prediction between the populations?

 #### Analyses with other GWAS summary statistics
 For each population the config files contain commented out links to GWAS summary